Battle of Mogadishu (1993): Planning

-On the morning of 3 October 1993, a locally recruited intelligence asset reported to the CIA that two of Aidids principal advisors in the SNA, Omar Salad Elmi and Abdi Hassan Awale, would be meeting near the Olympic Hotel (2°03′04.1″N 45°19′28.9″E).
-The asset further reported that Aidid and other high-ranking figures would possibly be present.
-The Olympic Hotel and the surrounding Bakara market was considered to be Habr Gidr territory and incredibly hostile, as the clan made up a significant composition of the Somali National Alliances militia.
+On the morning of 3 October 1993, a locally recruited intelligence asset reported to the CIA that two of Aidid's principal advisors in the SNA, Omar Salad Elmi and Abdi Hassan Awale, would be meeting near the Olympic Hotel (2°03′04.1″N 45°19′28.9″E).
+The asset said that Aidid and other high-ranking figures would possibly be present.
+The Olympic Hotel and the surrounding Bakara market was considered Habr Gidr territory and very hostile, as the clan made up a significant composition of the SNA militia.
 UNOSOM forces had refused to enter the area during previous engagements with the SNA.

 The plan to capture the targets was relatively straightforward.
-First, the Somali CIA asset would drive to the site of the meeting and then open the hood of his vehicle to confirm the exact building to raid for observing surveillance aircraft.
-Delta operators would then assault the target building using MH-6 Little Bird helicopters, and secure the targets inside the building.
-Four Ranger chalks under Captain Michael D. Steele's command would fast-rope down from hovering MH-60L Black Hawks.
-The Rangers would then create a four-corner defensive perimeter around the target building to isolate it and ensure that no enemy could get in or out.
+First, the Somali CIA asset would drive to the site of the meeting and open the hood of his vehicle to mark the building for surveillance aircraft overhead.
+Delta operators would then assault and secure the building using MH-6 Little Bird helicopters.
+Four Ranger chalks under Captain Michael D. Steele would fast-rope from hovering MH-60L Black Hawks.
+The Rangers would then create a four-corner defensive perimeter around the target building to ensure that no enemy could get in or out.
 Fast-roping was deemed necessary for the raid as the Black Hawks had no suitable landing zone to deploy troops.

-Special operations forces consisting of Bravo Company 3rd Battalion, the 75th Ranger Regiment, the 1st Special Forces Operational Detachment-Delta, and the 160th Aviation Battalion, would be sent to capture Omar Salad Elmi and Mohamed Hassan Awale.
-A column of twelve vehicles (nine Humvees and three M939 trucks) under the command Lieutenant Colonel Danny McKnight's would arrive at the building to take the entire assault team and their prisoners back to base.
-The entire operation was estimated to take no longer than 30 minutes.
+Special operations forces consisting of Bravo Company 3rd Battalion, the 75th Ranger Regiment; the 1st Special Forces Operational Detachment-Delta; and the 160th Aviation Battalion, would capture Omar Salad Elmi and Mohamed Hassan Awale.
+A column of 12 vehicles (nine Humvees and three M939 trucks) under the command of Lieutenant Colonel Danny McKnight would arrive at the building to take the assault team and their prisoners back to base.
+The entire operation was projected to take no longer than 30 minutes.